google/WebFundamentals/src/content/en/updates/2019/09/fresher-sw.md

 The values determine if and how the browser's standard [HTTP cache](https://jakearchibald.com/2016/caching-best-practices/) comes into play when making the HTTP request to check for updated service worker resources.

-- When set to `imports`, the HTTP cache will never be consulted when checking for updates to the `/service-worker.js` script, but will be consulted when fetching any imported scripts (`path/to/import.js`, in our example).
+- When set to `'imports'`, the HTTP cache will never be consulted when checking for updates to the `/service-worker.js` script, but will be consulted when fetching any imported scripts (`path/to/import.js`, in our example).
 This is the default, and it matches the behavior starting in Chrome 68.